 Length of hotel stay for discounted registration

-(LMSC email ballot, closed 15 October 2010)
+(LMSC Motion 4 on Nov 15, 2024 – IEEE 802 LMSC Closing Meeting)

-In the November 2009 meeting, the LMSC passed the motion that enabled a surcharge of $300 to the registration fee for those attendees not booking and staying in the IEEE 802-contracted hotel.
-Proof of hotel stay will be required to prevent the surcharge.
+In the November 2024 802 LMSC Closing meeting, the LMSC passed the motion that provides for a discount of $300 to the registration fee for those attendees booking and staying in the IEEE 802-contracted hotel for at least 3 nights.
+Proof of hotel stay will be required to earn the discount.

-The purpose of this motion is to clarify what a "hotel stay" means.
-The result of the motion was that a hotel stay was defined as at least one night booking and staying in the IEEE 802 contracted hotel.
-Effective beginning with the November 2010 meeting.
+The result of the motion was that a hotel stay was defined as at least three nights booking and staying in the IEEE 802 contracted hotel in order to be granted a discount of $300.

+Effective beginning with the 2025 March IEEE 802 Session

 Letter of affiliation

 All members of the Standards Committee and WG/TAG Vice Chairs that are confirmed or elected, prior to confirmation or election, shall provide a signed letter that states their affiliation.
 The individual's affiliation(s) shall consist of all affiliation(s) associated with their participation in any standards development activity associated within the Standards Committee.
 This requirement may also be met by having an explicit statement of affiliation in the endorsement letter described in the “Voting membership” subclause of the IEEE LMSC Policies and Procedures.
 A statement of affiliation should be in the form of “For the purposes of IEEE 802, <potential Standards Committee member's name>'s affiliation(s) is(are) <affiliation(s)>.”